Redeployment process guidance

 Trial periods

-Where there are anything other than minor differences from the at risk applicants current role and/or they may be suitable for the vacancy provided they receive reasonable retraining, the recruiting manager, following consultation with their HR Manager, may offer the post on a trial basis of between four and twelve weeks (depending on the nature and duration of the training required).
-The individual may also request a trial period of not less than four week in these circumstances.
+Where there are anything other than minor differences from the at risk applicant's current role and/or they may be suitable for the vacancy provided they receive reasonable retraining, the recruiting manager, following consultation with their HR Manager, may offer the post on a trial basis of between four and twelve weeks (depending on the nature and duration of the training required).
+The individual may also request a trial period of not less than four weeks in these circumstances.
 The details of the trial period will be clearly confirmed in the formal offer letter from HR.

 The recruiting manager will set out for the individual a clear and reasonable statement of performance standards and objectives to be met and support to be provided during the trial period.
-Progress will be reviewed during the period through regular and recorded meetings between the individual (and trade union representative, where requested), the line manager (and the HR Manager where appropriate).
+Progress will be reviewed during the period through regular and recorded meetings between the individual (and trade union representative, where requested), the Line Manager (and the HR Manager where appropriate).
 The trial period is a two-way process and the views of the individual will be considered throughout.

 If there is sufficient evidence that the performance standards and objectives have not been met satisfactorily by the end of or during the trial period and further suitable alternatives have not been identified (including a return to their previous role where this still exists and is vacant), the University may terminate the individual's employment.